jiristo/recsys_matrixfactorization/README.md

 **The notebook recsys.ipnb** contains code that unzip online data (there is no need to download the data locally).

 ## Motivation
-Use collaborative filtering matrix factorization techniques (SVD, NMF, PMF) and recommend n unseen movies to any user in the dataset.
+Use collaborative filtering matrix factorization techniques (SVD, NMF) and recommend n unseen movies to any user in the dataset.

 ## Methodology
 SVD and NMF trained a fitted with cross validation and gridsearch methods.
 The model accuracy is measured with RMSE.